-Kalypso Nicolaïdis is Professor of International Relations at the University of Oxford and director of the Center for International Studies and the Department of Politics and International Relations.
+Kalypso Nicolaïdis is Professor of International Relations at the University of Oxford and a fellow at St Antony’s College at the European Studies Centre.
 She teaches theory of international relations, European integration, international political economy, negotiation, game theory and research methods.

 Outside Oxford, she is a member of the Council of ECFR as well as a founding member of the Spinelli Group.
 Before moving back to Europe, she taught European affairs and international relations at Harvard University where she was associate professor at the Kennedy School of Government, as well as the founder and chair of the Kokkalis Programme on Southeast Europe.
 She has also held visiting professorships around Europe, including at the Ecole Nationale d’Administration in Paris, at the College of Europe in Bruges as the professorial chair on Visions of Europe and in Sciences-Po, Paris as Vincent Wright chair.

 At Oxford, she also chairs South East European Studies at Oxford (SEESOX) which runs, inter alia, the Greek-Turkish Network and the programme on the political economy of southeast Europe; the RENEW programme (Rethinking Europe in a Non European World); and the Programme on Global Trade Ethics.